 You’ve found this page, so we’re assuming you’ve poked around our website and read some of our comics.
 In case you haven’t, visit the Comicker Digital homepage to check out the series we have running already.

 Comicker LLC was founded by Saori Adams and Sean E. Williams, and launched with the Comicker Digital imprint in 2015.
 We’re a different kind of comics publisher.
-We publish our creator-owned series as ad-driven webcomics, collected issues on Kindle, DriveThruComics, comiXology, through our iOS subscription app (with Android coming soon), and now collected as trade paperbacks through our Comicker Press imprint.
+We publish our creator-owned series as ad-supported webcomics, collected issues on Kindle, DriveThruComics, comiXology, and hoopla digital, and now collected as trade paperbacks through our Comicker Press imprint.

 What We Offer

 As we mentioned above, we’re a creator-owned publisher.
 That means we only ask for the publishing rights to your comic; you keep all the rest.
 And unlike some other publishers, we don’t take a production fee, or charge marketing costs to you.

 We’ll build the website for your webcomic, publish it across all our platforms, and promote it.
 All you have to do is deliver the awesome comic that you want to tell – we do not have any specific requirements for genre, story, or art – except that we require all new series have diversity (including race and/or sexuality) either on or off the page.
 To what degree, we’ll leave it up to you – you’re the creator, after all!
 We’re open to considering pretty much everything, and we’ll only give editorial notes if you want us to.

 Pitch us the story you want to tell.